voxel51/fiftyone/docs/source/recipes/filtering_cheat_sheet.rst

 .. default-role:: code

 A cheat sheet showing how to perform matching and filtering operations in FiftyOne!
+Where it is possible to perform these operations via the FiftyOne App, instructions for doing so can be revealed by expanding the collpased text in the corresponding cell.

 .. note::